spiral/docs/docs/en/framework/container.md

 Where `primary` and `secondary` are database names.

 > **See more**
-> Read more about injectors in [Advanced — Injectors](../advanced/injectors.md) section.
+> Read more about injectors in the [Advanced — Injectors](../advanced/injectors.md) section.

 ## Singletons